-The best way to fix your smelly climbing shoes is to wash your climbing shoes and then add shoe inserts into your shoe when you’re not climbing.
+The best way to fix your smelly climbing shoes is to wash your climbing shoes, add shoe inserts into your shoe when you’re not climbing, and store your climbing shoes in open air where they can breathe.
 Charcoal inserts and other shoe inserts will help keep new climbing shoes smelling fresh.

 Keeping climbing shoes clean and smelling fresh can be a chore.
 Even just walking into my local climbing gym I’m greeted by a wave of smelly sweat.
-Many climbers just toss their gym shoes in their bag without thinking.
-Then after enough time they wonder why their shoes smell worse than their local dump.
+One of the worst things you can do is to toss your gym shoes in your backpack and leave them in there until the next time you climb.

 If you want to keep your shoes smelling good and avoid cleaning climbing shoes after every time you wear them, try one of our 17 methods that will address the elephant in the room: your shoe stench.

 - Treat the smell with lysol or other sprays